Pandemic job actions offer hope for renewed labor movement - KVIA

 The battle at McDonald’s has shifted from the minimum wage to hand sanitizer.

-Laura Pozas, a McDonald’s worker in Oakland, California, joined the occasional brief walkout to push for a higher wage and other improvements last year.
+Laura Pozos, a McDonald’s worker in Los Angeles, joined the occasional brief walkout to push for a higher wage and other improvements last year.
 Now she is on her second week of striking to demand safer conditions at her restaurant.
 The walkout began after one of the workers she spent the day elbow-to-elbow with in the cramped kitchen was diagnosed with coronavirus.
 That woman is now on a ventilator.

-“It’s more important now,” Pozas, 57, said of her labor activism.
+“It’s more important now,” Pozos, 57, said of her labor activism.
 “We are so scared … At least give us security.”

 Last week, McDonald’s U.S. president, Joe Erlinger, said the company was requiring franchisees to provide masks and gloves and conduct temperature checks when workers arrive for their shifts.
 Those changes will roll out to all U.S. restaurants in the coming weeks, he said.

-Note: This story has been corrected to show the spelling of the McDonald’s worker’s surname is Pozos, not Pozas.